Salt Lake City, please discontinue this environmental injustice.

 Central Utah Water Conservation District General Manager Gene Shawcroft, save Big Cottonwood Creek and Little Cottonwood Creek by encouraging Salt Lake City to support the 2007 "Utah Lake Level Fluctuation Study" to "Increase the volume of rights that are held in the Lake." (page 19) 801-226-7100 gene@cuwcd.com

 Who gives a crap about our crapped up creeks and canyons?
+Not Central Wasatch Commission.

-For years SLC Public Utilities has tracked e.coli contamination in Big Cottonwood Creek from 'Big Turd Canyon' as high as 2,419.6 MPN/100ml (40 times the safe level of E.coli in a swimming lake).
+For years SLC Public Utilities has tracked E.coli contamination in Big Cottonwood Creek from 'Big Turd Canyon' as high as 2,419.6 MPN/100ml (40 times the safe level of E.coli in a swimming lake).
 E.coli standards for treated drinking water is zero and lake water for swimming 60.
 No DNA testing has occurred to determine whether the source is human, dog, or wildlife.
-It's unlikely wildlife are congregating at trail heads causing these high e.coil levels.
-The e.coli in Big Cottonwood Creek appears to be from humans due to 14 toilets in a 50 square mile canyon with 1.7 million visitors canyon (3 million visitors estimated by 2040) where 60 toilets are needed according to a U of U engineering student study.
+It's likely from hikers and bikers congregating at trail heads causing these high E.coli levels.
+The

 At 5,000 acre-feet of Utah Lake water put into Big Cottonwood Creek, that's about 8,000 tons of salt a year put into Big Cottonwood Creek.